Kalpana Patowary

-Kalpana Patowary, also credited professionally as Kalpana, is an Indian folk and playback singer and politician from Assam.
-She has recorded songs and folk music in several Indian languages, with Bhojpuri music being the major genre.
+Kalpana Patowary, also credited professionally as Kalpana, is an Indian folk archivist and playback singer from Assam.
+She has recorded and archived some rare near to extinct folk songs in 32 dialects of Indian languages, with Bhojpuri being the major genre.
 Due to her contribution to Bhojpuri music, she is often referred to by the moniker "Bhojpuri Queen".

-Patowary embarked on her career at the age of 4 and received further training from Dipen Roy and Shikha Dutta for Sangeet Bisharad in Hindustani Classical Music at Bhatkhande Sangeet Vishwavidyalaya, Lucknow.
+Patowary embarked on her career at the age of 4 and received further training from Ustad Ghulam Mustafa Khan ,Dipen Roy and Shikha Dutta for Sangeet Bisharad in Hindustani Classical Music at Bhatkhande Sangeet Vishwavidyalaya, Lucknow.
 She has sung in more than 32 languages, including Bhojpuri, Assamese, Hindi, Marathi, Bengali, and English, throughout her solo musical journey.

 Early life and background

 " Music barons in India were left gaping when Kalpana Patowary, a singer of Indian folk music, was signed on by British recording company Virgin EMI Records in April.
 They were all the more surprised to see the soaring international demand for her Bhojpuri music album with songs about migration.
 It seems Bhojpuri folk songs on migration are witnessing resurgence on an unexpected scale."

-Patowary was born in a Yogi-Nath family of Natha Sampradaya community in Barpeta district in Assam.
+Patowary was born in a Yogi-Nath Rudraja Brahmin family of Natha Sampradaya community in Barpeta district in Assam.
 A graduate in English literature, Patowary is an alumnus of Cotton College of Guwahati.
 Trained in Kamrupiya and Goalporiya folk music by her folksinger father Sri Bipin Nath Patowary, Kalpana started to publicly perform at the age of 4 with her father and is also trained as Sangeet Visharad in Indian classical music from Bhatkhande Music Institute University, Lucknow.
 She sings many forms of Bhojpuri folk music including Purvi, Pachra, Kajri, Sohar, Vivaah geet, Chaita, and Nautanki.

-Patowary has worked little on the works of Bhikhari Thakur and has released an album commemorating his life and work.
+Patowary has worked exclusively on the lost traditions of Bhikhari Thakur in Bihar and has released several songs reinventing and commemorating his life and work.

 Career

 Patowary holds the distinction of being the inaugural Bhojpuri singer to introduce the age-old Khadi Birha tradition to international platforms.

 In 2013, Patowary featured in the documentary film Bidesia in Bambai, released on 8 December.
 The documentary provides a perspective on Mumbai through the eyes of migrant workers and their music.

 She received an invitation to perform during a 15-day tour across four Latin American countries, arranged by the Ministry of Cultural Affairs to commemorate Indian Arrival Day.

-A noteworthy achievement is Patowary's pioneering accomplishment as the first woman to record and sing in the Chhaprahiya Purvi style, a genre previously dominated by male artists.
+Patowary's pioneering accomplishment as the first woman was to record and sing in the Chhaprahiya Purvi style, a genre previously dominated by male artists.

 Patowary marked her acting debut in the Bhojpuri movie "Chalat Musafir Moh Liyo Re," portraying the character of Janki alongside co-star Dinesh Lal Yadav.

-She participated in the reality show Junoon - Kuchh Kar Dikhaane Ka (2008) on NDTV Imagine.